 TIP: The Kevin Bacon game assigns a bacon number to a person based on how many of degrees of separation there is between the person and Kevin Bacon.
-This concept is based on “small world theory” a longstanding serious look at the degrees of separation between us.
-Some look for fun, some like Stanley Milgram looked to explain how something like WWII could happen when we are really all very connected.
+This concept is based on “small world theory,” a longstanding serious look at the degrees of separation between us.
+Some look for fun, some like Stanley Milgram looked to explain how events like the atrocities of WWII could happen given how interconnected we all are.

 Small World Theory / Six Degrees of Separation Theory

 Many “small world” studies have been done throughout the years, from radio inventor Guglielmo Marconi’s thoughts on the subject in the early 1900’s (he guessed 5), to experimental social physiologist Stanley Milgram’s small world experiments in 1967 (which showed 6 degrees), to Microsoft’s 2008 study (which showed average degree of separation is 6.6), and more.

 Although most studies have showed the average degree of separation is about 6 (but not exactly), the Microsoft study showed some people are connected by up to 29 degrees.
 Others, like a person living alone in the jungle, could be completely unconnected.

 Thus, the 6 degrees of separation rule is a rule-of-thumb, it is generally true for most of us, but doesn’t apply to outliers who live unconnected from modern society.